 Graph traffic, ad revenue and CPMs for previous years.
 Do any of these normally drop or is this something new?
 If you see regular drops that recover you might need to wait it out.
 If this isn’t a usual pattern then you might need to dig further to find other causes.

-- Use the opportunity to make changes
+- Use the opportunity to make and test changes